udunkulu/udunkulu.api/README.md

 Music for Nigerian people by Nigerian artists!

 #### This is meant to be the backend API for the údúnkúlú service
-It prepares API that the frontend aprt of the app can consume.
+It prepares the API that the frontend part of the app can consume.

 ## Setup
 - Clone : before cloning it is assumed that you have mongodb installed and optional mongodb GUI browser like `Mongodb Compass`